psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 My native plain, my native isle.

 CXI.
-" I will not hinder thee, " she cried,
+"I will not hinder thee," she cried,
-" From crossing the tide for duty dear,
+"From crossing the tide for duty dear,
 Tho' it bodes me ill and my heart doth fill
-With doubts that chill and deadly fear ! "
+With doubts that chill and deadly fear!"

 CXII.
-" Why shouldst thou fear, O queen my own,
+"Why shouldst thou fear, O queen my own,
 When the way shall be shown by the magic steed
 The steed that bore us o'er the sea —
-And home to thee I'll safely speed ? "
+And home to thee I'll safely speed? "

 CXIII.
-" Remember then what now I say —
+"Remember then what now I say —
 If thou shouldst lay a foot to ground
 There's no return for thee e'ermore
-To this fair shore where home thou'st found !
+To this fair shore where home thou'st found!

 CXIV.
 I tell thee truly vain's thy might